Litigation for Nature

-In our Litigation for Nature project, we work with other NGOs and local activists across countries globally to challenge government decisions and policies which fall short of existing legal obligations.
+In our Litigation for Nature project, we work with other NGOs and local activists across global jurisdictions to challenge decisions and policies which fall short of existing legal obligations.
+We also work to push the boundaries and extent of such legal protection through the courts and legal precedent.